The policies and procedures described below apply to Spring 2021 only.

 - B, D, F, G, H, I, J, L, M, Q = Group Exam (Exam will be held synchronously during currently scheduled group exam grid; OR exam will be open for a specified window of time of 24 hours or more and will begin at the start of the group exam period.)

 - S = Single Day starting 6pm or later and Saturday Courses (Exam will be held synchronously during currently scheduled exam period as noted on the final exam grid; OR exam will be open for a specified window of time of 24 hours or more and will begin at the start of the assigned exam period.)

 - T = Instructor will choose two or more periods during which to hold the final.
-At least one of these periods must be the 4 to 7pm or 8 to 11pm slots on Sunday, December 20 and Tuesday, December 22 (all times EST).
+At least one of these periods must be one of the designated remote asynchronous time slots: Saturday, May 8, 1 to 4pm; Sunday, May 9, 4 to 7pm or 8 to 11pm; Tuesday, May 11, 4 to 7pm; and Wednesday, May 12, 8 to 11pm (All times EDT).
 Instructors may provide a 24-hour (or more) window that begins at the start of the specified exam period These are to be used for asynchronous remote courses that are not part of an exam group.